Introduction to Functional Dependency in DBMS

 Sept-11 |

-Here, if the primary key is a combination of the columns Student_ID and Student_Name, then the Student_Name column is in Trivial Functional Dependency relationship with the primary key set [Student_ID, Student_Name].
-Any changes made in the Student_Name column will have its effects on the primary key set [Student_ID, Student_Name], as the Student_Name column is a subset of the primary key attribute set.
+Here, if the primary key is a combination of the columns Student_ID and Student_Name, then the Student_Name column is in a Trivial Functional Dependency relationship with the primary key set [Student_ID, Student_Name].
+Any changes in the Student_Name column will affect the primary key set [Student_ID, Student_Name], as the Student_Name column is a subset of the primary key attribute set.
 For a Student ID, S_001, the primary key combination will be [S_001, Sname01].
 If a change to the name is made as Sname001, then the primary key combination will change as [S_001, Sname001], as the Student_Name column is a subset of the primary key.

 3. Non-Trivial Functional Dependency in DBMS